Douglaskav/NLW-1.0/README.md

-# Ecoleta
+# :recycle: Ecoleta :recycle:
-### :information_source: &nbsp; Ecoleta was the project developed during the week, it has the purpose of joining the collection points with waste
+ :information_source: &nbsp; Ecoleta was the project developed during the week, it has the purpose of joining the collection points with waste
 #### Screenshot

 <img src="./assets/banner.png" alt="Ecoleta"></img>